apache/james-project/src/site/markdown/server/manage-webadmin.md

  - **bloomFilterExpectedBlobCount** correspond to the supplied **expectedBlobCount** query parameter.
  - **bloomFilterAssociatedProbability** correspond to the supplied **associatedProbability** query parameter.
  - **referenceSourceCount** is the count of distinct blob references encountered while populating the bloom filter.
- - **blobCount** is the count of blob tried against the bloom filter.
+ - **blobCount** is the count of blobs tried against the bloom filter.
 This value can be used to better size the bloom filter in later runs.
  - **gcedBlobCount** is the count of blobs that were garbage collected.